nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.7.
 Record leave taken by staff: `addl`

+In a company, it is important to keep track of your manpower and know who will be working on which day.
-This command records the leave taken by a staff in the Eva Database. <br>
+As such, Eva allows you to record down the leaves taken by a staff and show you the total number of leaves taken as well.

 Format: `addl INDEX l/d/DATE [d/DATE] [l/d/DATE [d/DATE]]…​`